VD44/Derivative-Trading-Algorithm-Monitor/README.md

 Angular application to monitor investment strategy performance calculated on a remote server.
 Results can be made available publicly or under a key to protect intellectual privacy.
-Backend logic related to strategies is never exposed in either case, only results and statistics related to performance over time as displayed.
+Backend logic related to strategies is never exposed in either case, only results and statistics related to performance over time are displayed.

 Two addresses need to be specified under [master/src/app/data.service.ts](https://github.com/VD44/Quantitative-Financial-Strategies-Monitor/blob/master/src/app/data.service.ts).
 By default they are set to:
 ```typescript